Shadush/borg/js.md

 * camelcasing
 		- ex. : myName.Uppercased
 * var myName 	= 'Arya'
 				-> assignement operator.
-Variable is initialized witg a value of 'Arya'
+Variable is initialized with a value of 'Arya'
 	* /!\ : pas commencer avec un nombre //
 	* case sensitive
 	* cannot be the same as keywords